arushi10/saas/test_prep.md

 Is paper or red tape blocking digital empowerment?
 Are there such barriers at Del Norte?
 Elsewhere?
 * Financial barriers sometimes prevent certain groups of people from accessing technology.
 One way we are overcoming these divides at Del Norte is by providing free Chromebooks to people who request them.

-How can computer science and a knowledge of technology empower you?
+ADDED QUESTION: How can computer science and a knowledge of technology empower you?
-* The top four companies in the stock
+* The top four companies in the stock market are Amazon, Microsoft, Alphabet (Google), and Apple.
+It is important to note that all of these companies are tech companies.
+This goes to show that studying technology, particularly computer science, is very valuable in today's day and age.

 ### 5.3